magento/merchdocs/src/marketing/page-builder-add-product-recs.md

 ---

 {:.bs-callout-info}
-The following content only applies to Magento Commerce.
+The content on this page is for Magento Commerce only.

 Use the Product Recommendations content type to add an existing, active recommendation unit to the stage.